 I would like to audit a class.
 Is this possible?
 Yes.
 Students who are interested in taking a course solely for the value of the instruction may register to audit the course.
 No college credit may be earned or later claimed for an audited course.
 One third tuition is required for an audited course.

-Academics How big are the classes at Chatfield College?
+What is the class size at Chatfield College?
 The student-to-faculty ratio is currently 11 to 1, and the typical average class size is 10 students per class.
-Faculty usually learn student names within the first few weeks of class.
+Faculty usually learn students' names within the first few weeks of class.

 What are the classes like?
 Classes are usually lecture/discussion courses or seminar courses.
 Several programs include classes that offer hands-on experience, such as use of science laboratories and externships in the field for Community Health Workers.